 Step 2: Define Your Google Campaign Audiences

-The next step in creating your first Google campaign is defining your audiences.
+The next step in creating your first Google campaign is creating your targeting audience.
 You may think that this is only important for brick-and-mortar stores, but this is a common misconception.
 Creating ultra-specific campaigns targeting specific audiences by location can help you tailor messaging and products.

-Firstly, you will set your geographic locations and languages.
+When selecting your targeting options, you will first set your geographic locations and languages.
 Click on ‘Location options’ to open up your options.

-Next, it’s time to define your audiences.
+Next, you will further refine and define your target audience.
 These are groups of potential shoppers, as estimated by Google, in the locations you have set, who share similar intents, interests, and demographics.

 Step 3: Select Your Google Ads Budget and Bidding